zaiisao/Documentation/en/Interactive Gaming/token_server.md

 ```

 This method uses the original token to reinitialize the token builder.
 This method enables the token builder to inherit the App ID, App Certificate, Channel Name, uid, and Privilege of the original token.

+> Do not call this method if you do not have an original token.

 <table>
 <colgroup>